A decompositional framework for process theories in spacetime: Embeddings from implementations

+We note that we could have also defined $\mathcal{G}(i_\mathtt{F})$ to have an internal element for each box, including ones whose sole input is an input of the diagram or whose sole output is an output of the diagram.
+All results would still hold in an appropriately modified form even with this alternate definition.
+However, the definition in \cref{fpodef} allows us to keep FPOs a bit more compact and to represent later results in a cleaner way.

 We will usually abuse notation by using the same names for systems and processes in the diagram as for elements in the framed partial order.
 This way it is easy to see which element in the partial order corresponds to which system or process in the diagram.
-On the other hand, as we will see in \cref{sec:ReducedDescription}, the labels of the elements in the FPO are essentially arbitrary anyway (intuitively, the important information for embeddability in spacetime should be the causal relationships, i.e., the order structure, between boxes/events and not their names).
+On the other hand, as we will see in \cref{sec:ReducedDescription}, the labels of the elements in the FPO are essentially arbitrary anyway (intuitively, the important information for embeddability in spacetime should be the relationships between boxes/events, i.e., how they are connected, and not their names).

 With these definitions in place we can now formally ask what it means for a process to be embedded in a particular way in spacetime.
 For this purpose, we need order-preserving maps.
 A map $\mathcal{E}: S_1 \rightarrow S_2$ where $S_1, S_2$ are partial orders is called order-preserving if for all $x, y \in S_1$, it holds that $x \leq y \implies \mathcal{E}(x) \leq \mathcal{E}(y)$. \begin{restatable}{defi}{embimp} An embedded implementation of a process $\mathtt{F} \in \mathbf{Proc}$ in a spacetime $\mathcal{M}$ is a pair $(i_\mathtt{F}, \mathcal{E})$ where $i_\mathtt{F} \in \mathcal{I}_\mathtt{F}$ and $\mathcal{E}: \mathcal{G}(i_\mathtt{F}) \rightarrow \mathcal{M}$ is an order-preserving map. \end{restatable} Embedded implementations necessarily exist, as one could always map everything to the same point in spacetime.
 This is of course not particularly interesting, so in practice, we will therefore not be concerned with the existence of an arbitrary embedding, but whether one exists such that the input and output systems are embedded at particular spacetime points.